kinode-dao/kinode-book/src/login.md

 ![Alchemy API Key](./assets/alchemy-api-key.png)

-### Alternative to Alchemy
+#### Alternative to Alchemy

 As an alternative to using Alchemy's RPC API key, [Infura's](https://app.infura.io) endpoints may be used.
 Upon creating an Infura account, the first key is already created and titled 'My First Key'.
 Click on the title to edit the key.

 ![Infura My First Key](./assets/my_first_key_infura.png)

-Next, check the box next to Ethereum "SEPOLIA" or Optimism "MAINNET" according to whichever is needed.
+Next, check the box next to Optimism "MAINNET".
 After one is chosen, click "SAVE CHANGES".
 Then, at the top, click "Active Endpoints".

 ![Create Endpoint Infura](./assets/create_endpoint_infura.png)